Zonotope-Based Elastic Tube Model Predictive Control: Complexity analysis

-Lastly, the design choices for the RPI and terminal sets significantly influence the overall complexity.
+\emph{Terminal set design.} The design choices for the RPI and terminal sets significantly influence the overall complexity.
 The former is the result of an $s$-step iteration ($D \approx s D_w$, see Rem.~\ref{rem:complexity_vs_CDC}) and the latter depends on the specific case considered.
 Although, for simplicity, Table~\ref{table:complexity} reports a single parameter $q_T$, in reality $q_T$ depends jointly on the tube type $(\mathcal{R}/\mathcal{H}/\mathcal{Z})$ and the terminal set representation $(\mathcal{P}/\mathcal{Z})$.
-This dependence affects both the dimension of the terminal dynamics and the number of iterations required to verify the stopping condition for \eqref{eq:mpi_rec_standard}, which can lead to a rapid growth in the number of inequalities.
+This dependence affects both the dimension of the terminal dynamics and the number of iterations required to verify the stopping condition for \eqref{eq:mpi_rec_standard}, which can lead to a rapid growth in the inequalities.